I’m often asked how much to costs to travel the world.

 This is the absolute most basic way to travel the world.

-It requires focusing exclusively on the cheapest countries in the developing world (so this is not really for a round-the-world trip!), as well as being super frugal.
+It requires focusing exclusively on the cheapest countries in the developing world as well as being super frugal.
 This is the category of the vagabonds and the drifters with only the smallest of shoestring budgets.

 Maybe you could spend time in off-the-beaten-track Central America sleeping only in your own tent or hammock, eating cheap buffet meals (and saving leftovers for later), hitch-hiking, and only going on activities that are free.
 You could go to India and fully immerse yourself in the local lifestyle, avoiding any of the popular tourist sites, and moving from place to place in crowded 3rd class train carriages only.